 - Calf Pasture Beach in Norwalk County-> 8 out of 21 days tested (38.1%)

-The Connecticut Department of Energy and Environmental Protection has built up a program to track and lessen different sources of beach contamination, which involve domestic animal and wildlife waste, soil erosion, boating activity, and faulty septic tanks.
+The Connecticut Department of Energy and Environmental Protection has developed a program to track and lessen different sources of beach contamination, including domestic animal and wildlife waste, soil erosion, boating activity, and faulty septic tanks.

 Delaware: 14 of 23 beach sites sampled were potentially unsafe for at least one day in 2019.